-Public subnets route to IGW, private do not
+Public subnets route to IGW, private subnets do not

 Place databases and application servers in private subnets.
 Place load balancers and NAT gateways in public subnets.

-Cloud deployment and service models define what you manage.
-The VPC is where you build the virtual network that hosts your workloads.
+Cloud deployment and service models define the management boundary.
+The VPC is the virtual network hosting the workloads.

 A VPC (Virtual Private Cloud) is a logically isolated network within a public cloud.
-It behaves like a private network: you define the IP address range, create subnets, configure route tables, and apply security controls.
+A VPC behaves like a private network: define the IP address range, create subnets, configure route tables, and apply security controls.

-A VPC contains one or more subnets.
-Each subnet maps to a single Availability Zone (AZ) and has its own route table.
+A VPC contains 1 or more subnets.
+Each subnet maps to a single Availability Zone (AZ) and has a dedicated route table.

-A public subnet has a route table entry that sends internet-bound traffic (0.0.0.0/0) to an Internet Gateway (IGW).
-Instances in a public subnet can have public IP addresses and are directly reachable from the internet.
+A public subnet has a route table entry sending internet-bound traffic (0.0.0.0/0) to an Internet Gateway (IGW).
+Instances in a public subnet have public IP addresses and are directly reachable from the internet.

 A private subnet has no route to the IGW.
-Instances in a private subnet are not directly reachable from the internet.
+Instances in a private subnet are unreachable from the internet.
 To allow outbound internet access (for software updates, for example), route traffic through a NAT Gateway in the public subnet.

 | Component | Purpose |